 Referring a Student in Crisis to Counseling and Psychological Services

 UC Merced’s Counseling and Psychological Services are available for immediate referrals, in-person appointments and phone consultations weekdays from 8:00 a.m. to 4:30 p.m.
-When a student is in crisis, faculty and staff frequently accompany that student to Counseling and Psychological Services located in the H. Rajender Reddy Health Center on the first floor of the Joseph Edward Gallo Recreation and Wellness Center to be certain that the student receives the needed services.
+When a student is in crisis, faculty and staff frequently accompany that student to Counseling and Psychological Services located on the second floor of the Health and Athletics Center to be certain that the student receives the needed services.
 Under these circumstances, when possible, it is helpful to call ahead to let us know that you are bringing a student to Counseling and Psychological Services for immediate walk-in services.

 We encourage members of our campus community to contact Counseling and Psychological Services at 209-228-4266 to consult with a staff clinician regarding the referral process for the array of services we offer.
 You can utilize our website for help in describing concerning symptoms and for tips on how to identify and refer a distressed student.
 Counseling and Psychological Services staff emphasize the value of early intervention and prevention.
 We look forward to working with you in promoting a safe learning environment supporting students’ intellectual, social, physical and emotional development.